 HISTORY OF CAL POLY HUMBOLDT

-HSU opened as Humboldt State Normal School on April 6, 1914 with 55 students training to be teachers, housed in a cabin-like building on 11th and M Streets in Arcata, California.
+CPH opened as Humboldt State Normal School on April 6, 1914, with 55 students training to be teachers, housed in a cabin-like building on 11th and M Streets in Arcata, California.
 The first graduating class, comprised of 15 female students, received their degrees on May 26, 1915.
 Founders Hall construction began in 1922.
 The name was changed to Humboldt State College in 1935, and to Humboldt State University in 1974.
 Between the 1950s to early 1970s, the campus population grew to more than 6000.
-By 2011, the main Humboldt campus covered 144 acres, and multiple off-campus facilities included a marine lab, ocean-going research vessel, aquatics center, astronomy observatory, natural history museum, First Street Gallery, Wildlife Care Facility, and demonstration tree forest.
-Presently, nearly 8000 students study with 500 instructors, with a student/faculty ratio of 22.5, and can choose from 44 baccalaureate degree majors, comprising 73 minors, 72 options/ concentrations, 12 graduate programs, 13 credential programs and 12 certificates of study.
+The main Humboldt campus covers 144 acres, and multiple off-campus facilities include a marine lab, ocean-going research vessel, aquatics center, astronomy observatory, natural history museum, Wildlife Care Facility, 11,500- square-foot greenhouse, and demonstration tree forest.

 ALUMNI TAKE PRIDE IN THEIR ALMA MATER